Disappearance of Tiphaine Véron: Criminal hypothesis: abduction or assault

 One of the primary hypotheses is the involvement of a third party.
 The region of Nikkō saw a series of violent incidents in the months following Véron's disappearance.
 In August 2018, a human skull was found near the railway in Nikko.
 A few weeks later, two women were found with their throats slit in a Nikko parking lot.
 On 9 October 2018, an unidentified body was discovered on the bank of the Daiya River; in December 2018 and January 2019, human bones were recovered in the surrounding forest.
 On 19 January 2022, a dismembered body was found in a suitcase in Nikko.
-According to a private investigator hired by the family, between 2018 and 2022, 15 bodies were found, and 33 people were victims of sexual assault in Tochigi Prefecture.
+A private investigator hired by the family between 2018 and 2022 said 15 bodies were found and 33 people were victims of sexual assault in Tochigi Prefecture.

 In 2019, a sign near the Takinoo-jinja shrine (close to Shiraito Falls, which Tiphaine had planned to visit) warned about a man who "physically touched people after posing as a guide".
 The family's private investigator found testimonies from Japanese women on Instagram describing a groper in that area.
 Police confirmed to the family that the man was known to them but had not been seen since January 2018.

 This "fake guide" theory is considered plausible.
 It could explain the sudden stop in her phone activity, the lack of traces, and the absence of immediate alerts.
 To date, no suspect has been identified, but the family continues to seek witnesses and information.

 Among potential suspects, the hotel manager has been scrutinized: he was the last known person to see Véron alive, and his statements about her departure time are inconsistent.
 Large stains—possibly blood—were reportedly found using luminol on the wall of her room, but no forensic analysis results have been shared publicly.

 There have been no ransom demands or confirmed suspects, but a criminal scenario remains plausible.